objcio/articles/2014-12-?-lldb-debugging.md

     (lldb) p/x 16
     0x10

-Binary (the `t` stands for "**t**wo"):
+Binary (the `t` stands for **t**wo):

     (lldb) p/t 16
     0b00000000000000000000000000010000
     (lldb) p/t (char)16
     0b00010000

-You can also do `p/c` for a character or `p/s` for a string, as a null-terminated `char *`.
+You can also do `p/c` for a character, or `p/s` for a string, as a null-terminated `char *`.
 [Here](https://sourceware.org/gdb/onlinedocs/gdb/Output-Formats.html) is the complete list of formats.

 ### Variables

 Now that you can print objects and simple types, and modify them in the debugger with the `expression` command, let's use some variables to reduce how much typing we need to do.
 Just as you might declare a variable in C as `int a = 0`, you can do the same thing in LLDB.
-However, the variable **must** start with a dollar sign to be used:
+However, to be used, the variable **must** start with a dollar sign:

     (lldb) e int $a = 2
     (lldb) p $a * 19